Accelerating change: Moravec's Mind Children

-In a series of published articles from 1974 to 1979, and then in his 1988 book Mind Children, computer scientist and futurist Hans Moravec generalizes Moore's law to make predictions about the future of artificial life.
+In a series of published articles from 1974 to 1979, and then in his 1988 book Mind Children, computer scientist and futurist Hans Moravec generalized Moore's law to make predictions about the future of artificial life.
 Moore's law describes an exponential growth pattern in the complexity of integrated semiconductor circuits.
-Moravec extends this to include technologies from long before the integrated circuit to future forms of technology.
-Moravec outlines a timeline and a scenario in which robots will evolve into a new series of artificial species, starting around 2030–2040.
+Moravec extended this to include technologies from long before the integrated circuit to future forms of technology.
+Moravec outlined a timeline and a scenario in which robots could evolve into a new series of artificial species, starting around 2030–2040.

-In Robot: Mere Machine to Transcendent Mind, published in 1998, Moravec further considers the implications of evolving robot intelligence, generalizing Moore's law to technologies predating the integrated circuit, and also plotting the exponentially increasing computational power of the brains of animals in evolutionary history.
-Extrapolating these trends, he speculates about a coming "mind fire" of rapidly expanding superintelligence similar to the explosion of intelligence predicted by Vinge.